 How do I apply for the First Time Home Buyer Incentive?

 Still interested in the HBI even with the downsides?
 Well, the only thing you need to do now is to wait.
-The First Time Home Buyer Incentive will launch on September 2, 2019.
+The First Time Home Buyer Incentive launched on September 2, 2019 and runs until 2022.
 If you’re house shopping now, you may want to delay your purchase if you want to capture the help with your down payment that the HBI offers!

 This article will be updated as more details about the program become available.